DigitalPublishingToolkit/OurCommons/md/08IaioneFoster.md

 in a cooperative fashion with other actors and often enabled by government bodies and officials.
-The five design principles, and some of the mechanisms through which they manifest, together with the co-city policy cycle/process^30^, compose the beta version of what we call “the co-city protocol.”
-We interpret such protocol as a language that could guide collaboration among urban communities experimenting with the governance of the urban commons, as well as the exchange of ideas and practices on the commons at the urban level without impairing
+The five design principles, and some of the mechanisms through which they manifest, together with the co-city policy cycle/process, compose the beta version of what we call “the co-city protocol.”^30^ We interpret such protocol as a language that could guide collaboration among urban communities experimenting with the governance of the urban commons, as well as the exchange of ideas and practices on the commons at the urban level without impairing